-Resident fatigue, stress trigger motor vehicle incidents, poll findsDecember 17th, 2012 in Other /
+Resident fatigue, stress trigger motor vehicle incidents, poll findsDecember 17, 2012 in Medicine & Health / Other

 (Medical Xpress)—It appears that long, arduous hours in the hospital are causing more than stress and fatigue among doctors-in-training—they're crashing, or nearly crashing, their cars after work, according to new Mayo Clinic research.
 Nearly half of the roughly 300 Mayo Clinic residents polled during the course of their residencies reported nearly getting into a motor vehicle crash during their training, and about 11 percent were actually involved in a traffic accident.

 The study, recently published in Mayo Clinic Proceedings, found that residents attributed the traffic incidents to fatigue and to distress—including feelings of burnout or depression.